fommil/fpmortals/manuscript/under-review.md

   def lift[A](a: A)               = liftOption(Some(a))
 ~~~~~~~~

-which has a clearer visual separation of the logic from the ugly
+which has a visual separation of the logic from transformation
-transformations (they almost look like comments)

 {lang="text"}
 ~~~~~~~~